CBurberry/UE4-PS4-BuildBot/README.md

 Command List:
 * '!help'			- Show command list.
 * '!buildrequest'	- Manual build command (ignored if one is in progress)
+* '!getlatest'      - force get latest from perforce for WhiteBoxProject
+* '!getlogs'        - get the log files from the build machine

 ## Acknowledgments